Get a Survey, Set Priorities

 • “More Boat Tips: Unsticking Nuts and Bolts,” Inside PS Blog

 More to come, of course.
 Questions?
-I’m at practicalsailor@belvoir.com.
+I’m at [email protected].

 Darrell Nicholson

 Darrell Nicholson is Director of Belvoir Media Group's marine division and the editor of Practical Sailor.
 A lifelong thalassophile, he grew up sailing everything from El Toro dinghies to classic Morgans on Miami's Biscayne Bay.
 In the early 90s, he left a newspaper job to sail an old gaff-rigged ketch across the Pacific and has been writing about boats and the sea ever since.
 His weekly blog Inside Practical Sailor offers an inside look at current research and gear tests at Practical Sailor, while his award-winning column,"Rhumb Lines," tracks boating trends and reflects upon the sailing life.
 He sails a Sparkman & Stephens-designed Yankee 30 out of St. Petersburg, Florida.
+You can reach him at darrellnicholson.com.

 2 COMMENTS